 Former Gull Brett Williams enjoyed a loan spell with the side in Amber last season, after failing to force his way into Gary Johnson’s National League South title-bound side.
 Notching 3 goals in 22 games for Sutton before leaving for Weymouth in the summer of 2019, Brett is best remembered by Gulls fans for his crucial goals during the 2016/17 finale, which helped secure United’s National League status.

-Ruairi Keating’s tenth minute header was enough to secure a 1-0 win for Gary Owers’ Gulls at Gander Green Lane in November 2017.
-Despite struggling at the foot of the table, Keating’s early goal gave United’s defence something to hold onto, and they saw the remainder of the game to clinch the three points.
+The Yellow Army will be hoping for a repeat of their last visit to Sutton, as Ruairi Keating’s tenth minute header was enough to secure a 1-0 win for Gary Owers’ Gulls at Gander Green Lane in November 2017.
+Despite struggling at the foot of the table, Keating’s early goal gave United’s defence something to hold onto, and they saw out the remainder of the game to clinch the three points.

 In association with LV BET